 - "Gods righteousness means justification.
 Righteousness is forensically ascribed to believers.
 Gods judgment achieves this by remission.
 The justification is no mere "as if," for Gods sentence is sovereign.
 Nor is it the attainment of moral rectitude.
 The justified are "right" before God."3

 - "The act of God declaring men free from guilt and acceptable to him."4

 We can see that justification is a legal act of God.
-It is "legal" because it deals with the Law and it is the work of God, not of man.
+It is "legal" because it deals with the Law, and it is the work of God and not of man.
 This justification is seen in the following verses.
 Please note that justification is contrasted with wrath.
 This is important because it shows us that justification means a person who is justified before God has peace with God and is saved from the wrath of God.

 - Rom.
 5:1, "Therefore having been justified by faith, we have peace with God through our Lord Jesus Christ,"

 - Rom.
 5:9, "Much more then, having now been justified by His blood, we shall be saved from the wrath of God through Him."